DevAlone/proxy_py/README.md

 }
 ```

-Note: order_by makes result sorting by one or more fields separated by comma.
+Note: order_by makes the result sorted
+by one or more fields(separated by comma).
 You can skip it.
 The required fields are `model` and `method`.

-It will return json response like this:
+It's gonna return you the json response like this:

 ```json
 {